Tooth Extractions New York

 Saving Your Oral Health From Future Problems

 When it comes to saving your oral health from future health problems, Dr. Ira Newman and his team at Gramercy Dental Studio will do everything they can to help you keep your natural teeth.
-Unfortunately, when this is no longer an option, it is imperative that the tooth is removed.
-With tooth extractions in Gramercy Park, you can expect a smooth and easy procedure.
+Unfortunately, when this is no longer an option, the tooth must be removed.
+With tooth extractions in New York, you can expect a smooth and easy procedure.
 Although you will have a missing tooth, Dr. Newman will happily discuss your options for replacement, allowing you to maintain a healthy, complete smile.
-To learn more about this type of procedure and if you are in need of an extraction, contact us today.
+To learn more about this type of procedure, and if you need an extraction, contact us today.

-If you’re wondering why you would ever need to have a tooth removed, here are a few valid reasons your emergency dentist in Gramercy Park will recommend an extraction:
+If you’re wondering why you would ever need to have a tooth removed, here are a few valid reasons your emergency dentist in New York will recommend a tooth extraction:

-• Crowded Teeth: If you have teeth that are struggling to erupt but manage to push through into an area with inadequate space, this can lead to serious problems for your smile.
+- Crowded Teeth: If you have teeth that are struggling to erupt but manage to push through into an area with inadequate space, this can lead to serious problems for your smile.
 Not only can your natural teeth begin to shift and become overcrowded, but, in turn, you will need to resort to orthodontics to realign your bite and move your teeth into the correct position.
-In order to do this successfully, Dr. Newman may suggest removing a few of your teeth.
+To do this successfully, Dr. Newman may suggest removing a few of your teeth.

-• Periodontal Disease: If gum disease advances beyond gingivitis and causes your bone to deteriorate and teeth to become loose, you might find that a tooth extraction is necessary in order to eventually replace it.
+- Periodontal Disease: If gum disease advances beyond gingivitis and causes your bone to deteriorate and teeth to become loose, you might find that a tooth extraction is necessary to eventually replace it.

 Depending on how your tooth is situated in its socket, Dr. Newman will either use dental instruments to effectively move the tooth back and forth until it detaches, or he will make a small incision in your gums and remove the tooth in pieces if it has yet to erupt.
 This will make for an easier and smoother procedure.